Place du Général-de-Gaulle (Lille): Modern times: from the Place du Marché to the Grand-Place

-Contemporary era: up to Place du Général-de-Gaulle
+Contemporary era: up to the Place du Général-de-Gaulle

 As the French Revolution broke out, the First Coalition set out.
 In 1792, after the Battle of Marquain, Theobald de Dillon, already in agony, died in a pyre lit on the Grand'Place, and one of his executioners was guillotined in roughly the same spot on July 13 of the same year.
 Also in 1792, on May 1, a liberty tree over a hundred feet high was planted.
 Then, during the siege of Lille, bombing raids set fire to the church of Saint-Étienne and undermined a turret on the bourse de commerce.
 In spite of this, some locals had fun with the cannonballs thrown by the Austrians.
 At the end of the war, the town council erected a stage in the square.
 It featured a pyramid with French flags and war memorabilia at the base and a representation at the top.
 A procession made up of the town council and citizen commissioners of the National Convention made its way to the square.
 After the reading of the law, La Marseillaise was intoned.
 In the evening, the stage was to be illuminated, but rain prevented the lanterns from being lit.

-In 1803, during Napoleon I's visit to Lille, the grand-place welcomed a huge esplanade at its center, accompanied by a Greek temple built in a circle, which was illuminated at dusk.
+In 1803, during Napoleon I's visit to Lille, the Grand-Place welcomed a huge esplanade at its center, accompanied by a Greek temple built in a circle, which was illuminated at dusk.
 Many people from Lille and abroad came to see it.
 Under the First Empire and the Restoration, public construction was limited to occasional operations, and then at the end of the Hundred Days, the inhabitants of the square held a grand celebration of Henri IV and the Bourbon family.
 In 1845, in honor of the resistance of the people of Lille to the siege of 1792, the column of the Goddess was inaugurated in the center of the square.
 Towards the end of the 19th century, horse-drawn and steam-powered streetcars crisscrossed the square.